KirkAlton-Class7/bahga_box_2.1/README.md

 # Notes:

-**Note: AMI Ids are unique to each region.
+**- AMI Ids are unique to each region.
 If you want to change the region or AMI, read this for more information. https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/finding-an-ami.html**

-**Note: When running the script, use python3.13 or your specific version if needed.**
+**- When running the script, use python3.13 or your specific version if needed.**

 **The script in the book returns a KeyError in the "while status == 'pending' loop."**
    ```python